l-dfa/django-spese/servizi/spese/docs/source/userguide.rst

 .. image:: images/admin-03.svg

-Here red ellipse remember us the possibility to bind a single source to more users.
+Here red ellipse remember us the possibility to bind a single account to more users.

-It's important bind the source to the correct user, and be aware to share sources that are truly shared between different users.
+It's important bind the account to the correct user, and be aware to share accounts that are truly shared between different users.
 I.e. let's to keep again the previous picture.
-There we have *cache* shared between *user1* and *user2*.
-This means that this two users have the **same cache**: see it as a shared wallet!
+There we have *wallet* shared between *user1* and *user2*.
+This means that this two users have the **same wallet**: see it as a shared wallet!

-If I wish model a situation where *user1* and *user2* have different wallets, I must create them (for sake of example let's say *cache1* and *cache2*) and assign either of them to a single user (to complete the example: bind *cache1* to *user1* and *cache2* to *user2*).
+If I wish model a situation where *user1* and *user2* have different wallets, I must create them (for sake of example let's say *wallet1* and *wallet2*) and assign either of them to a single user (to complete the example: bind *wallet1* to *user1* and *wallet2* to *user2*).

 A last word about *tags*.
 These are the folders used to classify our expense.
 So I urge you to create a tag set limited in size, that fit well with